Coding Assistants and Artificial Intelligence for the Rest of Us

 Running a local LLM can help if you are super conscious that you don’t want to share your information in real time to a third party company, though some claim that they delete it after few days.
 But, it incurs resources usage cost as LLMs are RAM and GPU/CPU incentive and can quickly dwindle down your computer’s performance in milliseconds if you are running a potato 🥔 computer.

-On the other hand, using a Remote service frees you from such restrictions but may put a hole in your wallet/credit card.
+On the other hand, using a Remote service frees you from such restrictions but may drill a hole in your wallet/credit card.

 Here I’ll show you how to use Open Source LLMs running on your own computer.